dokuzsertkol/ASP.NET-Core-MVC-MSSQL/README.md

 - Username/password authentication
 - Role-based access (User and Admin)
 - Admins can oversee and manage all content
+- Admins can manage user roles and suspend accounts

 Content Management (CRUD)
 - Create, update, and delete posts